vineetp6/Flashlight/README.md

 Most android smartphones are compatible with the first .apk file.
-So, if you are unsure about which .apk file to install, it is recommended that you install the first one.
+So, if you are unsure about which .apk file to install, it is recommended that you install the first one

 ### For iOS Users